Laetitia Rutherford

 Literary Agent

 Tones of charm and humour also work well for me.
-I love cats, and food and cooking, and nature, and I love how-to-live concepts.
+I love cats, food and cooking, and nature, and I love how-to-live concepts from experts, activists, or new cultural voices.
 A deft and delightful eternity-in-a-grain-of-sand concept (seen in books I’ve sold across many languages like A Friend Like Ben or The Power of Chowa) would be a delight to take to readers around the world.